 DevRocket – $10

 DevRocket is a Photoshop panel extension that provides additional Apple iOS specific tools and functionalities to help in key areas of design for iPhone and iPad.
 It has a lot of functionality that comes in really handy starting with the ability to generate portrait, landscape and splash display canvases for both iPhone and iPad with one click of a button.
-You can then design for standard and Retina display resolutions using only one Photoshop document which is a huge help over having to keep two different Photoshop files in sync as you design.
+You can then design for standard and Retina display resolutions using only one Photoshop document which is a huge help over having to keep two different Photoshop files in sync as you design, but don’t worry, you’ll still be able to use all of your other photoshop extentsions like the adobe color wheel and whatnot with ease.
 DevRocket also allows you to cut down a full ui design into separate files for Xcode using their ui snips feature.
 With one click it will create a copy of the selected ui onto a new canvas that will be sized specifically to match the ui elements pixels measurements so you dont have to create new files and drag elements between canvases.
 Lastly if you have ever designed for a iOS Retina display you know that Xcode requires all graphic files in high-resolution with the extension @2x after the end of the file name.
 DevRockets automatically adds the @2x at the end of the file name when it save your Retina display graphics making the whole process a lot easier.
 So for me getting all these different features in one extension is worth the $10 price tag for the time it will save in the iOS design process.

 Best Desktop to Mobile Design Display